adrvdw/ProjectDataProcessing/doc /README.md

 - Bootstrap
 - D3-tip
-- JQuery
 - D3
 - API

 ### Similar visualization

 The site that I will use to gain inspiration is https://international.bittrex.com.
 On this site you can select any cryptocurrency and also on which market.
 For example, USD to Bitcoin, or Ethereum to Bitcoin.
-On this site you can choose which period to inspect, which I also want to implement in my site.
+On this site you can choose which period to inspect, which I also want to implement on my site.
 They have implemented that on a way by just zooming in in the chart, and then the date will automatically change.
 I think I will not be able to do it in the same way, because it requires too much knowledge, which I yet don’t have.
 However, it find it less clear than the way I would like to do it, so that part of their site is not really of my interest.

 ### Hardest parts